 However, it seemed somehow wrong/irresponsible/<insert adjective of your choice here> to buy a house without at least looking around with the current owner and taking some pictures.
 Make no mistake, though: we wanted the house, and even if we opened the front door and found something like this in the living room:

 it would have made absolutely NO difference to us.
 I would have said, “Huh…we should probably fix the burning cauldron of fire in the living room”, and we would have bought the house anyway. 🙂

 These pictures were taken fairly hurriedly, but they should give you an idea of the house.
 I’ll have more detailed pictures and descriptions in other posts:

-The front of the house, including the side yard:
+The front of the house, including the side yard and chimney:

 The backyard, if you can see it through the overgrown weeds.
-The roof was missing a worrisome number of shingles, and the delapidated, rusty swingset frame from the 1950’s or so was somehow very sad:
+The roof was missing a worrisome number of shingles (it makes a pretty checkerboard pattern, though), and the delapidated, rusty swingset frame from the 1950’s or so was somehow very sad:

 The downstairs kitchen and bathroom.
 I don’t even want to describe what the inside of the refrigerator looked like…

 The downstairs bedroom.
 The carpet is a weird deep-purple and looks to have been installed sometime in the 80’s…

 The laundry/utility room.
 This room was added on later (we think sometime in the 1960’s) and was made of cinderblock.
 It didn’t fit the house at all, and was built within about 30 inches of the house next door.
 The entire room made my mental list of things that had to go away.